Paul Weller announces new album 'Fat Pop (Volume 1)', recorded during lockdown

-Paul Weller has announced a new album called ‘Fat Pop (Volume 1)’ – check out the tracklist and artwork below.
+Paul Weller has announced a new album called ‘Fat Pop (Volume 1)’ – listen to its lead single ‘Cosmic Fringes’ below.

 The Modfather released his latest solo record ‘On Sunset’ last summer.
 Earlier this month, it was claimed by Noel Gallagher that he’d been working on its follow-up at home throughout the coronavirus pandemic.